Reporting

 You now have a URL that holds your real-time reporting data in an easily usable format 🚀

-Go to Google Sheets and create a new spreadsheet.
+Create a new Google Spreadsheet.
 Of course, you can use other software in a similar fashion.

 Select cell A1 and use the IMPORTDATA function, pasting the copied URL: